weikanggong/sKPCR/README.md

 This is the first development version of sKPCR, bug report is wellcome!

 ## **Requirement:**
-1. System: Linux/Mac/Windows;
+1. System: Linux/Mac/Windows.
-2. Python 2.7 or 3.6 (Anaconda is recommended);
+2. Python 2.7 or 3.6 (Anaconda is recommended).
-3. Python modules: copy, glob, numpy, scipy, matplotlib, nilearn, nibabel, joblib, multiprocessing, PyPDF2;
+3. Python modules: copy, glob, numpy, scipy, matplotlib, nilearn, nibabel, joblib, multiprocessing, PyPDF2.
 4. Your CPU memory should be enough to put all your rfMRI data into it.

 ## **Data structure and required files:**